 If you want to quit and do it without further damaging your health, you’ll need some professional medical help.
-Yes, you’ll still need family support, and yes, you’ll still need to change your lifestyle and various hobbies, perhaps some friends too.
+Yes, you’ll still need family support, and yes, you’ll still need to change your lifestyle and various hobbies, and perhaps some friends too.
 Yes, even after you are over the withdrawal symptoms and done with rehab, you’ll still need to join a local support group and stick with it (cite 2).

 Why do you need professional medical help?
-First, because everyone’s situation is a little different.
+First, everyone’s situation is a little different.
 Your consumption levels may be more or less than someone else.
 You may have been drinking longer, perhaps all your life.
 Your alcohol consumption may involve all aspects of your life, your work, relationships, and social affairs.
-Your age also matters, so too does your current health status.
+Your age also matters, and so too does your current health status.
 Thus, you need a doctor who can customize your alcohol detox program.

 Second, an addiction specialist with a medical background can best prescribe you substitute drugs that take the place of alcohol.
 This allows your body to get what it needs to function in place of the dependency on alcohol.
 This in no way means it will be a walk in the park, but it could prevent seizures and reduce other withdrawal extremes.

 Why Are Residential Alcohol Treatment Centers The Safest Option